bigbrett/wssha256engine/README.md

     (/home/brett/sha256engine/bin/wssha256engine.so) A test engine for the ws sha256 hardware encryption module, on the Xilinx ZYNQ7000
     Loaded: (wssha256engine) A test engine for the ws sha256 hardware encryption module, on the Xilinx ZYNQ7000 [ available ]

+## Testing the engine
 A quick and easy test goes like this:

     $ echo "Hello, Alice and Bob!" | openssl dgst -engine `pwd`/bin/wssha256engine.so -sha256

+A more advanced test can be conducted like this:

+    $ make test
+    $ bin/wssha256engine_test